-If the student is granted re-admission to Platt College, the Registrar must rereview transfer credit from all institutions attended.
+If the student is granted re-admission • to Platt College, the Registrar must rereview transfer credit from all institutions attended.
 As part of the steps for admissions, students who reapply should send all official transcripts from any institution attended since their last enrollment at Platt College to the Registrar.
 Students may also be required to resubmit transcripts from any schools attended prior to Platt College, even if they were previously awarded transfer credit from these schools during their initial enrollment.
 Because the student has a new start date, all transfer credit must be submitted for review during the first two quarters of the student's new enrollment date.
 Transfer credit courses must still meet all requirement of Policy 02:14:00 Transfer Credit, including transfer courses being no more than ten(10) years old from the date of course completion.

 - Students must meet with a Financial Aid Officer for their Financial Planning and Enrollment Agreement Appointment.
-The student is responsible for contacting the financial aid department to set this up. - Students must meet with the College Registrar after signing the enrollment agreement, but prior to beginning classes, for Satisfactory Academic Progress advisement.
+The student is responsible for contacting the financial aid department to set this up. - Students must meet with the College • Registrar after signing the enrollment agreement, but prior to beginning classes, for Satisfactory Academic Progress advisement.
 It is the student's responsibility to schedule the appointment with the College Registrar.
-Students' academic records and grades from their previous enrollment at Platt College will be maintained and will factor into their advisement including any academic warnings, probation, multiple enrollments or failures within any one course and/or multiple course failures across the curriculum. - Students must submit any updated vaccinations, including flu shot.
-Students must also submit an updated BLS/CPR for Healthcare Provider card, current personal health insurance card, 10 panel drug screen, and completed Platt College School of Nursing Physical Form.
-Please Scan and Email all items listed above to student.health@plattcolorado.edu (All files must be JPEG/JPG or PDF format).
+Students' academic records and grades from their previous enrollment at Platt College will be maintained and will factor into their advisement including any academic warnings, probation, multiple enrollments or failures within any one course and/or multiple course failures across the curriculum. - Students are required to submit the most current background check, vaccinations, including flu shot, a BLS/CPR for Healthcare Provider card, a 10-panel drug screen, and the School of Nursing at Platt College Performance Standards to a cloudbased document management system which will provide compliance notifications and immunization tracking.
+This is required for participation in clinical education and individual healthcare systems may impose additional health, immunization, and performance standards which may result in the requirement to provide additional student documents.